Cardiovascular Function and Response to Stimulation Within the First Year After Spinal Cord Injury

 Additionally, participants must

-NOT have devices such as brain/spine/nerve stimulators, a cardiac pacemaker/defibrillator, or intra-cardiac lines implanted
+NOT have an implanted devices such as brain, spine, or nerve stimulators, a cardiac pacemaker, defibrillator, or intra-cardiac lines

 What’s involved